ammarozkan/GeoQuestion/README.md

 | fontSize            | Font Size of Texts in Image                 | Just a font size.
 So can be an integer that bigger than 0          |
 | lineWidth           | Thickness of Lines                          | A float value.
 I called it lineWidth because it works like width.  |
 | variableMargin      | Changes Margin in Variable Segment Like CSS | Takes a tuple that contains (xmargin, ymargin).
 It so cooooooollu  |
+> (they are more actually, I'll write rest of them later.)

 An example that shows what you can do with that: